Christmas Light Business Insurance: What Coverage You Actually Need | Strandr Blog

 Injury-Related Claims

 A lighting installer fell from a ladder while installing roof decorations, resulting in $85,000 in medical costs and lost wages.
 The contractor's workers' compensation insurance covered all medical expenses and wage replacement, while general liability protection addressed the property owner's concerns about liability exposure.
+Proper safety protocols and training could have prevented this incident entirely.

 Another case involved a customer injury when temporary lighting fell during a windstorm.
 The injured party required emergency surgery costing $60,000, plus additional compensation for pain and suffering.
 The contractor's $2 million general liability policy handled the entire claim, including legal defense costs that exceeded $25,000.